null

 I have inherited a buggy from my grandparent and I was wondering, how do I figure how much it is worth?

-• Your brief description of the vehicle.
+• A Short description disclosing any damage or deterioration of the vehicle.

-The cost of a single vehicle appraisal is $195.
+The cost of a single vehicle appraisal is $295.

 Were the six sided nuts and bolts in existence during the cattle drives of the old west?
 I have six sided nuts and bolts on my wagon they look original but I'm not sure should I change to square ones?